 - Bouillon powder – check the packet instructions for how much to use

 - A teaspoon of marmite – even marmite haters will enjoy the flavour it gives the soup!

 - If all else fails – extra herbs and spices or even just some salt!
 To taste.

-4. Herbs or spices, if available and depending on your taste.
+if available and depending on your taste.
 For example –

 - Mix of spices like ginger, chilli, cumin, coriander, turmeric